 Hong Kong Protesters Storm Legislative Council On Anniversary Of Handover To China

-Protesters charged Hong Kong's Legislative Council building Monday, shattering glass doors and tearing down a metal wall that is part of its façade.
+Protesters charged Hong Kong's Legislative Council building Monday, shattering glass doors and tearing down a metal wall that is part of its facade.
+After initially stopping short of entering the facility, hundreds of protesters flooded into the lawmakers' chamber.

+After breaching the building around 9 p.m. local time, the protesters spray-painted graffiti on the walls and ransacked cabinets.
+Images from the scene show that they also smashed touchscreen panels and defaced official portraits with rocks and paint.

+(Gallery 2/X) What HK’s legislature has become now after hundreds of protesters stormed inside. @SCMPNews pic.twitter.com/eDZIRU2J6b— Phila Siu (Bobby) (@phila_siu) July 1, 2019

+"Tonight, the streets are boiling over with anger" both at Hong Kong's government and the central leadership in Beijing, NPR's Julie McCarthy reports.

+The chaos brought the dispute between protesters and the government to a new height.
+But by abandoning the building, protesters also avoided what could have been a very dangerous scene.
+Demonstrators who remained outside the legislative building had said they wouldn't move for the police, hoping to protect their allies inside, according to the South China Morning Post.

 Monday's action, fueled by outrage at Beijing's attempts to put a new extradition law in place, coincides with the 22nd anniversary of Hong Kong's handover from British to Chinese control.

-"Tonight, the streets are boiling over with anger" both at Hong Kong's government and the central leadership in Beijing, NPR's Julie McCarthy reports.

-Thousands of protesters hit the streets for the latest in a string of huge protests, nearly all of them wearing black clothes.
+Thousands of protesters, nearly all of them wearing black clothes, hit the streets for the latest in a string of huge protests.
 Many marched peacefully or gathered in public parks.
 Many demonstrators wore yellow hard hats and face masks — protections against possible reprisals.

+Protesters have stood up in anticipation of a police clearance on Lung Wo Road.
+Supplies are being distributed by a human chain.— Hong Kong Free Press (@HongKongFP) July 1, 2019

 Some of the protesters targeted the building in Hong Kong's main government complex, overturning barriers and trying to ram their way through glass doors — which shattered and splintered but remained largely intact.
 Protesters then began attacking the dozens of tall, thin metal bars that make up a fence on the building's exterior wall.

-Riot police stood just inside the building, holding weapons and promising to arrest anyone who entered, the South China Morning Post reports.
+Riot police stood just inside the building, holding weapons and promising to arrest anyone who entered, the Morning Post reports.
 They deployed pepper spray, according to witnesses.
+But those officers later retreated, after protesters finally defeated a metal shutter that had blocked their access.

-The attack on the building prompted the Legislative Council's leadership to issue a red warning, ordering anyone in the government complex to withdraw immediately.
+The attack on the building prompted the Legislative Council's leadership to issue a "red" warning, ordering anyone in the government complex to withdraw immediately.
 Even before protesters arrived, the complex was largely empty as Hong Kong observes a holiday to mark the handover anniversary.

+A police spokesperson issued a statement saying that some of the protesters who stormed the building also "scattered unknown powder at police officers at scene, causing some of them to feel unwell."

+The powder was deemed slightly toxic, the spokesperson said, adding that two officers who felt ill after coming in contact with it were able to recover after water was poured over their skin.

-The demonstrations effectively drowned out a celebration marking the 1997 handover of Hong Kong to China.
+Monday's demonstrations effectively drowned out a celebration marking the 1997 handover of Hong Kong to China.
 That event centered on a flag-raising ceremony — but the civic unrest forced officials to take the rare step of moving most of the celebration indoors, where leaders and VIPs watched as the flag was raised on TV, as the Morning Post reports.

 In an earlier clash, police had redirected protesters who tried to march toward the celebration venue, according to The Associated Press.

-Weeks of massive protests had already forced Hong Kong Chief Executive Carrie Lam to apologize and suspend the extradition bill — which would allow Hong Kong people accused of certain crimes to be tried in mainland Chinese courts.
+Weeks of massive protests had already forced Hong Kong Chief Executive Carrie Lam to apologize and suspend the extradition bill, which would allow Hong Kong people accused of certain crimes to be tried in mainland Chinese courts.
 But activists say that's not enough.
 Lacking faith in Beijing-backed Lam, they renewed calls for direct democracy in Hong Kong.

+HK Protesters are demanding to speak to officials now.
+They have stormed into the legislature. @SCMPNews pic.twitter.com/4HEs8xctwp— Phila Siu (Bobby) (@phila_siu) July 1, 2019

 As Lam spoke on Monday, she repeated her admission that she had not handled the legislation well.
 She devoted nearly all of her speech to discussing ways in which she would try to improve, saying her government wants to restore public confidence.